someparty/someparty/source/articles/2020-08-09-they-tried-to-make-me-a-punk.html.markdown

 The two-song single features "Ain't No Time To Say Goodbye" backed by a cover of SNFU's 1995 classic "Rusty Rake."
 All proceeds raised from record sales are due for the [Chi Pig mural fund](https://www.gofundme.com/f/larger-than-life-the-chi-pig-mural).

 The modern line-up of the Halos features Hopeless backed by guitarist/vocalist Rich Jones, guitarist Jay Millette, bassist John Kerns (The Age Of Electric), and drummer Danni Action (ACIIDZ).
-This incarnation first surfaced with the [Yeah Right Records](http://yeahrightrecords.com/) single *Geisterbahn II* in 2019.
+This incarnation first surfaced with the [Yeah Right!
+Records](http://yeahrightrecords.com/) single *Geisterbahn II* in 2019.
 The band's next full-length, due in 2021, will be their first since 2008's *We Are Not Alone*.

 Born Ken Chinn in Edmonton, Mr. Chi Pig passed on July 16 at the age of 57.